Mythri532/docker/Readme2.md

         - containerPort: 80

-1) Metadata -- name of the component
+1) Metadata -- name of the component <br>

-2)specification - evry configuartion we want to apply.

-each deployment will have their own attribuets
+2)specification - every configuartion we want to apply.Each deployment will have their own attributes.<br>

-3)status- desired vs actual . the information will be received from etcd.
+3)status- desired vs actual . the information will be received from etcd. <br>

 apiVersion: apps/v1

 kind: Deployment
 metadata:
    name: nginx-deployment
    labels:
 spec:
    replicas: 2
    selector:
    template

  ---------------------------------------------------------------------------